Home How-To How to turn off Motion Smoothing or Disable Soap Opera Effect on...

 • fps or frame rate per second is the frequency/rate at which consecutive images appear on a display.
 The higher the fps, the human eye perceives better clarity and a smoother video.

 If you are a gamer, you probably know about Game Mode, which some of the newer TVs are equipped with.
-Gamers need video while gaming to be quick with no lag to allow them to control or play the game effectively (which means winning ????).
-The latest TVs do a lot of video processing, which introduces lag due to the processing time.
-Gaming Mode effectively turns off all unnecessary video processing like motion smoothing, noise reduction, advanced picture effects, etc., making the video more responsive for gamers.
+Gamers need video while gaming to be quick with no lag to allow them to control or play the game effectively (which means winning).

 Cinematic Effect vs. Motion Smoothing Feature